Accidents and Incidents - Worldwide commercial aviation and business jets accidents and incidents data

 What is Accidents and Incidents - Worldwide commercial aviation and business jets accidents and incidents data?

-Accidents and Incidents tracked in cooperation with the Flight Safety Foundation and including insurance loss category/subcategory for all commercial aviation and business jet accidents and incidents
+Accidents and Incidents tracked in cooperation with the Flight Safety Foundation and including insurance loss category/subcategory for all commercial aviation and business jet accidents and incidents, good fit for Aircraft Finance, OEMs, Insurance.

 What is Accidents and Incidents - Worldwide commercial aviation and business jets accidents and incidents data used for?